test.pyxc

 This works correctly for normal inputs:

-There is a subtle bug though. strtod parses as far as it can and stops at the second ..
+There is a subtle issue though. strtod parses as far as it can and stops at the second ..
 The rest of 1.23.45.67 — the .45.67 part — is effectively ignored.
 We'll fix this in a later chapter by checking where strtod stopped and erroring on leftover junk.
 For now, we leave a TODO in the code and move on — it's not a problem for valid input.

 Comments